BenMiller0/cse15l-lab-reports/Lab-Report1.md

 # Lab Report 1

 ## cd command
 Not an error.
-Executing cd with no arguement caused the orginal directory was inside of lecture1, but after excuting cd without an arguement it went back to just the user file directory:
+Executing cd with no arguement caused the orginal directory was inside of lecture1 to change back to the user file directory:
 ```
 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$